 This Presentation includes "forward-looking statements."
 The Company's actual results may differ from its expectations, estimates and projections and consequently, you should not rely on these forward-looking statements as predictions of future events.
 Words such as "expect," "estimate," "project," "budget," "forecast," "anticipate," "intend," "plan," "may," "will," "could," "should," "believes," "predicts," "potential," "continue," and similar expressions are intended to identify such forward-looking statements.
 These forward-looking statements include, without limitation, the Company's expectations with respect to future performance.
-These forward-looking statements involve significant risks and uncertainties that could cause the actual results to differ materially from the expected results.
-Most of these factors are outside the Company's control and are difficult to predict.
-Important factors that could cause actual results to differ materially from expectations include, but are not limited to: (i) business, economic and capital market conditions, (ii) current or future laws or regulations and new interpretations of existing laws or regulations, (iii) legal and regulatory requirements, including receipt of timely regulatory approvals, (iv) the Company's ability to attract, retain and motivate qualified personnel, (v) competition in the Company's industry, (vi) the potential impacts of the COVID-19 pandemic on the Company's business operations, including its supply chain, and its ability to raise capital, (vii) the ability to obtain additional financing on reasonable terms or at all, and (viii) market acceptance of the Company's products, and (ix) the Company's ability to successfully maintain and enforce its intellectual property rights and defend third party claims of infringement of their intellectual property rights.
+These forward-looking statements include, but are not limited to: (i) business, economic and capital market conditions, (ii) current or future laws or regulations and new interpretations of existing laws or regulations, (iii) legal and regulatory requirements, including receipt of timely regulatory approvals, (iv) the Company's ability to attract, retain and motivate qualified personnel, (v) competition in the Company's industry, (vi) the potential impacts of the COVID-19 pandemic on the Company's products, and (ix) the Company's ability to successfully maintain and enforce its intellectual property rights and defend third party claims of infringement of their intellectual property rights.
 The Company cautions that the foregoing list of risk factors is not exclusive of all potential risk factors.
-The Company cautions readers not to place undue reliance upon any forward-looking
+The Company does not undertake or accept any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements, which speak only as of the date made.
+The Company does not undertake on accept any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements, which speak only as of the date made.
+The Company does not undertake or accept any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements, which speak only as of the date made.
+The Company does not undert